e-clearing-net/OCHP/OCHP.md

    RoamingAuthorisationInfo)
  * Exchange of Charge Data, the raw billing data (Charge Detail Records, CDRInfo)
- * Exchange of Charge Point Information (Static POI data, ChargePointInfo)
+ * Exchange of Charge Point Information (Static and live POI data, ChargePointInfo)
  * Live Authorization Requests (Single-Token-Requests)
+ * Exchange of Parking Spot Information (Static and live data)

 From the data flow perspective, each market role is a source or a sink for certain data types.
 The figure below gives an overview of